backstage/backstage/docs/features/software-catalog/index.md

 The source of truth for the components in your software catalog are [metadata YAML files](descriptor-format.md) stored in source control (GitHub, GitHub Enterprise, GitLab, ...).
-Repositories can include multiple metadata files, and there's no requirement for metadata files to be placed in the repository root.
+Repositories can include one or multiple metadata files.
+Usually the metadata file is located in the repository root.
+This is not a formal requirement & metadata files can be placed anywhere in the repository.

 There are 3 ways to add components to the catalog: